zoul0813/zeal-cc/docs/CALLING_CONVENTION.md

   - 16-bit: `HL`
 - Temporaries: `A`, `L` are used heavily by codegen today.
 - Register pairs (`BC`, `DE`, `HL`) available for 16-bit ops.
-- `IX` reserved for stack frame once locals/params are implemented.

-## Current Behavior (Not Final)
-- Parameters are passed on the stack at call sites.
-- Locals are emitted as global labels.
-- Function calls push arguments then emit `call`.
-- No stack frame is emitted yet; `IX` is not used for locals/params.
+- `IX` is used for parameter access; locals still use global labels.

+## Pending Work
+- Stack-based local variable storage (stack allocation).
+- 16-bit parameters and return values.
+- Consistent type sizing and stack cleanup for mixed-width params.

 When the calling convention is implemented, both call sites and function prologues will change to match the rules above.